0x72696b75/0x72696b75/README.md

-All of the code I wrote was made for myself, and my standards aren't very high.
+All of the code I upload here was made for myself.
+It is not meant to be good at what it does, only that it works.
-It is far from being the best but I hope you can get something interesting from it.
+However I hope you can still get something interesting from it.